adrianmojica/flask-react/README.md

 Areas of improvement:
 -I think I would like to add a better validation engine to the form.
--I would like to add images to the email and deeper styling -I would like to add tests
+-I would like to add images to the email and deeper styling to the email.
+-I would like to add tests
--add accessibility
+-Add accessibility